JoelCruzCode/Project-Rock-Paper-Scissors/README.md

 First stage | Game in the browser console

 - Use the console tab in Chrome DevTools to view the results

+Second stage | Game displayed to UI

+- First to score 5 points wins the game
+- reload browser to play again